AtharvaNavlekar/CA/README.md

 └── README.md               # Project documentation (this file)
 ```

-> **Note:** The `src/` directory contains the full React component tree.
-It includes components for each section of the website (Hero, Services, About, Contact, etc.) as well as the Gemini AI integration logic.
+> **Note:** The `src/` directory contains the full React component tree, including components for each section of the website (Hero, Services, About, Contact, etc.) as well as the Gemini chatbot integration.

 ---